tomas-abrahamsson/gpb/README.md

 ---------------

 *  Parses protocol buffer definition files and can generate:
-   - record defintions, one record for each message
+   - record definitions, one record for each message
    - erlang code for encoding/decoding the messages to/from binaries

 *  Features of the protocol buffer definition files: